Here's a list of characters from Onimusha series.

 - Hopeless Boss Fight: The first two times you fight him, it's impossible to even hurt him.

 - Incoming Ham: Let's see.. tossing your sword blade-first into the ground?
 Check.
 Landing with perfect balance on the hilt of said sword a second later?
 Check.
 Laugh?
 Hell yeah....

-- Kissing The Blade: He does this in his introductory cutscene.
+- Licking the Blade: He kisses it in his introductory cutscene.